temporalio/helm-charts/README.md

 You can use helm upgrade with the "--dry-run" option to generate the content for the dynamicconfigmap.yaml.

 The dynamic-config ConfigMap is referenced as a mounted volume within the Temporal Containers, so any applied change will be automatically picked up by all pods within a few minutes without the need for pod recycling.
 See k8S documentation (https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#mounted-configmaps-are-updated-automatically) for more details on how this works.

+### Updating Temporal Web Config
+the config file `server/config.yml` for the temporal web ui is referenced as a mounted volume within the Temporal Web UI Container and can be populated by inserting values in the `web.config` section in the `values.yml` for possible config check (https://github.com/temporalio/web#configuring-authentication-optional)

 ## Uninstalling